jbrezmorf/canprogs/readme_logger.txt

 _______________________________________________________________

-Stichwörter:
+# Keywords:
   Raspberry Pi CAN-BUS
-  Stiebel-Eltron Elster-Kromschröder Wärmepumpe WPL33 WPMII Wärmepumpen Manager WPM2 mysql logging
+  Stiebel-Eltron Elster-Kromschröder Heat Pump WPL33 WPMII Heat Pump Manager WPM2 mysql logging

 _______________________________________________________________

-Änderungen vom 8.9.2014:
+# Changes from 8.9.2014:

-- Die MySQL-Tabelle log heisst neu "can_log" und die Struktur hat ebenfalls geändert (vgl. create.sql). (timestamp anstelle des Paars <date_stamp, ms_stamp>; flag wird nicht mehr mitgeführt)
+- The MySQL table "log" is now called "can_log" and the structure has also changed (see create.sql). (timestamp instead of the <date_stamp, ms_stamp> pair; the flag is no longer recorded.)

-- Ein Logging der gesamten anfallenden Can-Telegramme auf einer angemieteten Homepage mit MySQL-DB.
-Ich fand nicht heraus, wie ich direkt mittels einer MySQL-Client-Verbindung auf die DB zugreifen kann.
-Deshalb entschied ich mich, die Daten mit einem serverseitigen php-Skript in die DB zu schreiben.
+- Logging of all incoming CAN telegrams on a rented homepage with a MySQL database.
+I couldn't figure out how to directly access the DB using a MySQL client connection, so I decided to write the data to the DB with a server-side PHP script.

-  "can_logger" bereitet in diesem Fall einen Stream auf, in dem alle zu speichernden Telegramme in MySQL-"INSERTs" gepackt werden.
-Das Skript put_can_log.php nimmt den Stream auf dem HTTP-Server entgegen und speichert die "INSERTs" in der DB.
+  "can_logger" prepares a stream in which all telegrams to be saved are packed in MySQL "INSERTs".
+The script *put_can_log.php* receives the stream on the HTTP server and stores the "INSERTs" in the database.

 _______________________________________________________________

-Vorgehen, um alle Telegramme in der MySQL-DB zu hinterlegen:
+# Procedure to store all telegrams in the MySQL database:

-- konfiguration.php mit den richtigen Daten versehen.
-PASS und PASS_VALUE mit beliebigem Zugangscode versehen (keine HTTP-Spezialzeichen verwenden).
+- Provide the correct data in *konfiguration.php*.
+Set PASS and PASS_VALUE to any access code (do not use HTTP special characters).

-- konfiguration.php und put_can_log.php auf den HTTP-Server kopieren.
+- Copy *konfiguration.php* and *put_can_log.php* to the HTTP server.

-- MySQL-Tabelle can_log auf dem Server generieren (vgl. create.sql).
+- Generate the MySQL table *can_log* on the server (see create.sql).

-- can_log.xml anpassen (wird auf dem Raspi verwendet).
+- Adjust *can_log.xml* (used on the Raspberry Pi).

-- zum Ausprobieren auf dem Raspi
+- To test on the Raspberry Pi:

     $./can_logger can_log.xml trace

-  verwenden.
-Wenn das soweit i.O. ist: "trace" weglassen.
-Es wird dann nach jedem Übertragungsintervall die letzte CAN-Protokoll-Zeile ausgegeben.
-Die Zeile mit "result" wird vom php-Skript generiert.
+  If everything is fine, remove "trace".
+After each transmission interval, the last CAN protocol line is output.
+The line with "result" is generated by the PHP script.

     215  8.9.2014 14:22:25.340  14611234 00 [4] 00 01 02 03              ....
     result: Ok: 216   not Ok: 0

 _______________________________________________________________

-Erweiterung vom 22.
+# Extension from 22.
 Sept.
 2014:

-Der CAN232 von Lawicel kann verwendet werden.
-Der Aufruf auf dem MAC ist z.B.
+The CAN232 from Lawicel can be used.
+The call on the Mac, for example, is:

   mac/can_logger tty.usbserial-FTK1S17H 0

-Hinweis: das Device findet man im Verzeichnis /dev (ls /dev/tty*)
+Note: the device can be found in the /dev directory (ls /dev/tty*)

-Für Windows:
+For Windows:

   win/can_logger COM3 0

 _______________________________________________________________

-Erweiterung vom 15.
+# Extension from 15.
 Nov.
 2014:

-Control-C wird abgefangen.
-Danach wird das Programm ordnungsgemäss beendet.
+Control-C is intercepted.
+Afterward, the program terminates properly.